Shakespeare in Love

 June 12 – September 18 · BMO Mainstage

 Young Will Shakespeare has writer’s block.
-The deadline for his new play is looming and he’s in desperate need of inspiration.
-And then he finds his muse – Viola.
-She’s Will’s greatest admirer and will stop at nothing (including breaking the law) to appear in his next play.
-Will’s love for Viola quickly blossoms but their road to romance runs into plenty of complications, from nefarious schemers to overheated backstage theatrics.
-And then there’s the dog…
+The deadline for his new play is looming and he desperately needs inspiration.
+And then he finds his muse – the beautiful and well-born Viola.
+She’s Will’s greatest admirer and she’ll stop at nothing (including breaking the law) to appear in his next play.
+Will’s love for Viola quickly blossoms but their romance faces plenty of obstacles, from nefarious schemers to overheated backstage theatrics.
+And then there’s the dog!
+Don’t miss this glorious tribute to romance and the theatre, adapted from the Oscar-winning film.

 Directed by Citadel Theatre Artistic Director Daryl Cloran, returning to Bard after directing our 2018 Season’s record-breaking Beatles-music-filled As You Like It.

-This production was originally conceived at the Citadel Theatre, Edmonton.
+This production of Shakespeare in Love was originally conceived and produced at the Citadel Theatre, Edmonton.
 It is written in contemporary English, with occasional text excerpts from Romeo and Juliet and The Two Gentlemen of Verona.

-Photo Credit: Charlie Gallant as Will Shakespeare & Ghazal Azarbad as Viola Photo & Image Design: Emily Cooper
+Photo Credit: Charlie Gallant as Will Shakespeare & Ghazal Azarbad as Viola de Lesseps Photo & Image Design: Emily Cooper

 View Season Schedule →Buy Tickets